This follows on from A is for Authenticity… you haven’t read it yet? Go on then, I’ll wait…

 Ready?
 Then I will begin!

 So you’ve got your authentic brand, you know who you are and that people will have a consistent experience when they get in touch with you.
 Very well done.
-Now you need to ensure your branding clearly communicates who you are.
+Now you need to ensure your branding is effectively communicating.

-With things like bottled water, perfume, shampoo this is especially important, as there are LOTS of options and it’s hard to see the benefits by looking at the bottle.
+Let’s use shampoo as an example of this, as it happened to me in real life!
 I vividly remember standing in the shampoo aisle in CVS in America looking at the packaging in front of me in complete bewilderment wondering which was ‘right’ for me.
-I had no knowledge about which one promised shiny blond hair – my shampoo requirements!
+I had no cultural knowledge in order to choose which one was right for my mid-length, greasy, blond hair!

 So how did I decide?

-I read the names of the products to find what I was looking for – there were still loads of options!
+I read the names of the products to find what I was looking for.

 I recognised some of the logos and applied what I knew about their other products to these shampoos.

-I checked out the design to see which looked good quality and effective.
+I checked out the design to see which looked good quality and appealed to me.

-I looked at the prices, applying the crude methodology that more expensive meant better.
+I looked at the prices, applying the crude methodology that more expensive meant better and also thinking of my budget.

 Did any have a promotion running, where I got a free conditioner maybe?